realworldocaml/book/book/command-line-parsing/README.md

 the same pattern based on `both` that we showed above, but it's easier to read and use, and scales better to more arguments.

 The need to open both modules is a little awkward, and the `Param` module in particular you really only need on the right-hand-side of the equals-sign.
 This is achieved automatically by using the `let%map_open` syntax, demonstrated below.
+We'll also drop the open of `Command.Let_syntax` in favor of explicitly using `let%map_open.Command` to mark the let-syntax as coming from the `Command` module

 ```ocaml file=examples/correct/md5_let_syntax2/md5.ml,part=1
 let command =